malbit/arqma-mq/README.md

 category simply ensures that no more than (N-M) threads are being used for other categories at any given time, but the actual jobs may run on any worker thread.

-As mentioned above, LokiMQ tries to avoid exceeding the configured general threads value (G) whenever possible: the only time we will dispatch a job to a worker thread when we have >= G threads already running is when a new command arrives, the category reserves M threads, and the thread pool is currently processing fewer than M jobs for that category.
+As mentioned above, ArqmaMQ tries to avoid exceeding the configured general threads value (G) whenever possible: the only time we will dispatch a job to a worker thread when we have >= G threads already running is when a new command arrives, the category reserves M threads, and the thread pool is currently processing fewer than M jobs for that category.